tanujgyan/VideogameCatalogRestAPI/README.md

 # VideogameCatalogRestAPI
-- Developed using .NET Core 5
+- Developed using .NET 5
 - Serilog used for logging
 - Unit Testing using xUnit and Moq
 - Code Architecture: